-A great starting point is LinkedIn groups.
+An excellent starting point is LinkedIn groups.

 Use the search bar to find groups based on your best industry keywords.
 For example, say your business provides widgets for restaurants.

 A search of the keyword “restaurants” yields nearly 2,000 LinkedIn groups.
-(Note: remember to click on the button for “Groups” otherwise you’ll see a bazillion posts and profiles of people who work in restaurants.)
+(Note: remember to click on the button for “Groups”, otherwise you’ll see a bazillion posts and profiles of people who work in restaurants.)
 Results get arranged by membership in descending order.

-Browse the groups, join a few that have active discussions and start commenting.
+Browse the groups, join a few that have active discussions, and start commenting.
 Make a point of adding valuable insights and asking thought-provoking questions.

 Once you position yourself as a knowledgeable and consistently valuable group member, you (and your business) are more likely to get the attention of the decision-makers in the corporations.